THE

 There is a neuroscientific basis for the political divide underlying all human cultures: the conservative brain reveals an enlarged amygdala in functional MRI imaging; the liberal brain shows more gray matter in the prefrontal cognitive region.
 The supposition of this hypothesis is that increased amygdala volume translates into increased sensitivity to environmental sensory information perceived as threat, resulting in increased self-protective beliefs and behaviors--beliefs that invent reassuring, substitute realities; behaviors and think-tank strategies that pursue social advantage and control of social institutions as defense against fear--political power and economic wealth... the visible ambitions of insatiable greed, and the arrogant indifference to the plight of others.

-On the other side, the enlarged neural volume of the prefrontal cortex implies greater sensibility for principle and reason, and control of fear emotions; allowing for an expanded understanding and appreciation for truth and justice, and desire for the alleviation of human conflict and suffering... the looming "do-gooder" so threatening to the conservative's morally bereft sensibility.
+On the other side, the enlarged neural volume of the prefrontal cortex implies greater sensibility for principle and reason, respect for factual reality, and control of fear emotions; allowing for an expanded understanding and appreciation for truth and justice, and desire for the alleviation of human conflict and suffering... the looming "do-gooder" so threatening to the conservative's morally bereft sensibility.
 The conservative brain does not merely resist justice and equality because they require changes and uncertainties that arouse the amygdala's fear, it pursues unjust and unequal advantages as refuge against the threat of equality.

 43